Science Webinars: Our Salty Seas

 How Do We Cover the Globe With Aquarius Data?
 Aquarius PI Gary Lagerloef describes the process by which the Aquarius instrument was able to get a global picture of salinity measurements (Session 2) (view concept map)

 Q&A Transcript Session 1 (PDF, 211KB)Gary and David answer questions from webinar participants including what is brightness temperature, why are salt levels in the oceans and lakes so different, how long did it take to build Aquarius, and more.

-Q&A Transcript Session 2 (PDF, 1.7MB)Gary and David expand upon their presentation in this Q&A session covering how fast Aquarius goes, how data are downloaded from the satellite (and how often), correlating satellite data with earth phenomena (volcanoes), accounting for cloud cover, and more.
+Q&A Transcript Session 2 (PDF, 1.7MB)Gary and David expand upon their presentation in this Q&A session covering how fast Aquarius traveled; how data were downloaded from the satellite (and how often); correlating satellite data with earth phenomena (volcanoes); accounting for cloud cover; and more.

 What is Aquarius Data Telling Us?
-(Part 2)Now that measurements of global salinity are being regularly collected by Aquarius, what type of phenomena are being observed with the data?
-In this webinar presented on January 24, 2012 - seven months after launch - NASA scientists Dr. Gary Lagerloef and Dr. Yi Chao discuss Aquarius findings, focusing on interesting regions of salinity change and what the data are already teaching us about the global ocean.
+(Part 2)The Aquarius/SAC-D satellite began collecting global salinity data in late August 2011.
+What type of phenomena have been observed with the data?
+In this webinar presented on January 24, 2012 - seven months after launch - NASA scientists Dr. Gary Lagerloef and Dr. Yi Chao discuss Aquarius's findings, focusing on interesting regions of salinity change and what the data are already teaching us about the global ocean.

 What is Aquarius Data Telling Us?
 Aquarius PI Gary Lagerloef and Project Scientist Yi Chao highlight several months of data received from the Aquarius instrument (view concept map)